-At Guangyang Primary School, we are committed to providing all pupils with opportunities to engage and succeed in the Arts, regardless of background and language, through high quality, customised programmes.
-We encourage pupils to share and explore their diverse cultural experiences in the Arts.
-The GYPS Arts Programme aims to create a vibrant Arts scene for our pupils to explore and use their innate talents from the Classroom Music Curriculum to the application of the skills in the CCA Programme.
-Hence, the Aesthetics Department has developed its own vision and mission statements:
+GYPS Aesthetics Department is committed to providing all students with opportunities to engage and succeed in the arts.
+The needs and interests of every student is catered to through high quality and customised programmes.
+We tap on our multi-national student population which is a very unique resource to share their diverse cultural experiences through the Arts.
+Amidst a vibrant learning environment, students discover their innate talents from the classroom music curriculum to the application of the skills in the CCA Programme, transforming into gracious citizens of Singapore.
+Thus, the Aesthetics Department has developed its own vision and mission statements:

 Vision: An Artist in Everyone

 Mission: Maximise the potential of each and every pupil in the Arts

 GYPS pupils are able to express themselves confidently through Art and Music